kerguler/Population.jl/docs/tutorial.md

 ## A deterministic population with Erlang-distributed accumulative development

-An alternative representation with a structured population can be constructed using sPop2.
+An alternative representation with a structured population can be constructed.
 For this, we need to know not the rate of pupa production, but the average duration of the larva stage and its variation.
 Let's assume that stage duration follows a [gamma](https://en.wikipedia.org/wiki/Gamma_distribution) distribution ([Erlang](https://en.wikipedia.org/wiki/Erlang_distribution) to be precise), which implies that all individuals race to develop out of the larva stage, while some are faster and even more of them are slower.

 <!---
     using Plots
     using Distributions

-    pop = Population(PopDataDet())
+    pop = sPop2(PopDataDet())

     AddProcess(pop, AccErlang())